Archive for Pie

 City Bakery autumn tart

 Adam’s autumn tart was the best tart I’ve ever tasted.
 Tart cranberries and caramel-covered almonds came together harmoniously in a crispy crust.
-Too often, tarts have thick, soggy crusts from soaking up fruit juices that seeped through over a period of days.
+Too often, tarts have thick, soggy crusts (from soaking up fruit juices over several days).
 Everything is fresh at The City Bakery, so there’s no need to compensate with brick-like crusts.
 The tart would have been even better if it was combined with Johnny Iuzzini’s pate sable recipe.
 Yes, you can make City Bakery tarts using their book, The Book of Tarts!

 City Bakery chocolate tart

-The chocolate tart was another winner, with its silky, deep chocolate custard.
-The crust was a little too much like shortbread than a chocolately crust.
+The chocolate tart was another winner, with its silky, dark chocolate custard.
+The crust was a little too much like shortbread than a chocolaty crust.
 Once again, I’d sub Iuzzini’s tart dough but add a little more sugar and some cocoa powder.

 City Bakery French toast with hot chocolate

-You want a meal, you say?
+You want a meal?
 How about a thick slice of French toast with the syrup built in?
 The burnt edges were crispy, chewy and caramelized.
 The inside was very eggy, like a dense sponge.
-It’s what I imagine a canele would be like.
 The whole thing was sweet, buttery and delicious.

 The City Bakery is pricey: $12/lb salad bar, $6-tarts, $2-cookies, $3-French toast and $3.50-hot chocolate, but it’s worth a treat once in a while.